Although the UK formally leaves the EU on 31 January, you're unlikely to see any changes at home or while on holiday this year.

 You won't need a visa to enter EU countries and can continue to use EU gates at border checkpoints and airports.

 You might see some fluctuations in exchange rates for euros and US dollars during the course of the negotiations.
-While these can’t be easily anticipated, make sure you get the best possible rate on the day by using travel credit card or debit card rather than getting cash at the airport.
+While these can't be easily anticipated, make sure you get the best possible rate on the day by using or rather than getting cash at the airport.

 Political certainty will likely be good news for those looking to sell property.